alibaba/pipcook/docs/contributing/contribute-a-plugin.md

 $ pipcook plugin install your-pipcook-plugin-name
 ```

+## Database

+If your modification involves `Database` structure, you need to write a migration script under `daemon/src/migrations`.
+For more detail about it, please refer to [Migration](https://sequelize.org/master/manual/migrations.html).

 ## Awesome Pipcook Plugins

 Below is the awesome list of Pipcook plugins, we welcome third-party plugin contributors to update this list via GitHub Pull Request.